 Every year a Green Jacket is presented to the US Masters winner in the immediate aftermath of their victory.
-It happens during a presentation ceremony in Butler Cabin, where the previous year’s winner helps the new champion into their jacket, as we saw with Danny Willet and Sergio Garcia in 2017.
+It happens during a presentation ceremony in Butler Cabin, where the previous year’s winner helps the new champion into their jacket, as we saw with Patrick Reed and Tiger Woods in 2019.

 But before the winner slips into their highly coveted prize, it must first be located.

 That search begins early on the Sunday, with Augusta National members with roughly the same height and build as the leading players sought out.
 With the best matches found, it’s then just a case of waiting to see who wins.

 The correct Green Jacket size is then borrowed from the member for the ceremony and proceeding photos and interviews, with the Champion then measured up for their own tailored version in the coming weeks.

 Related: US Masters Trophies

 Have you ever wondered why Augusta National members wear these Green Jackets in the first place?
 It was an idea that took off in the 1930s when the tournament had just started to make the members stand out to the public who might need guidance or assistance.
 It is said that the idea was borrowed from Royal Liverpool when a visiting Bobby Jones saw a collection of club captains wearing matching jackets at a golf dinner.

 From 1937 through to 1948 only Augusta National members wore the jackets, but in 1949 Sam Snead became the first winner to be honoured with the now famous Green Jacket.
 The Masters champion can keep their jacket for a year, and then it must be returned to Augusta National where it remains.
 It can then only be worn when they are on site at the golf club in Georgia.